Health of the natural environment of Estonia

 This project also gives a boost to the successful cooperation between Estonian scientists and the private sector, which could encourage the emergence and implementation of similar projects with a scientific background and operational value.

-Responsible use of natural resources
+Climate neutral reuse of natural resources